rackerlabs/support-how-to/content/how-to/exchange/manage-public-folders-in-the-control-panel-for-hosted-exchange-2010/index.md

 As an admin, you can create a new folder by performing the following
 steps:

 1. Click **Create Folder**.
-    A popup dialog box is displayed.
+A pop-up dialog box displays.
 2. Name the folder.
-    This is the name that will appear in the list of folders.
+This name appears in the list of folders.
 3. Select the type of folder.
 4. To mail-enabled the folder, select the **Enabled** check box.
 5. Specify or edit the display name.